pluralsight/guides/in-review/big-data/data-stream-management-with-apache-kafka-streams/article.md

 The first use case that comes in mind (for me, that is) is a scalable and reliable interprocess communication mechanism for your software platform services.

-The first interprocess paradigm that pops to mind is the most popular publisher/subscriber mechanism.
+The first interprocess paradigm that pops to mind is the most popular publisher / subscriber mechanism.

 This paradigm allows us to have a microservice or numerous microservices produce messages into a Kafka Stream (e.g “PrintRequest”).
 This Stream will then be consumed by other microservices.